peter-emil/StorageBox/README.md

 ```
 And that's it!

+- `item_repo`: This is your box, you put in voucher codes and you take them out later.
+It is responsible
+for adding items to the box.
+It also works with the `deduplication_repo` to make sure that one voucher code gets
+taken outside the box for every one unique user.
+- `deduplication_repo`: This is what makes sure that no user gets more than one voucher code.
+- `deduplicator`: This contains the connecting logic between `item_repo` and `deduplication_repo`

 As long as you use a suitable `deduplication_id`, all race conditions
 and data hazards will be taken care of for you.
 Examples of suitable
 candidates for `deduplication_id` can be User ID, IP Address,